Bournville: Demography

-The largest age group in the ward was 25–44 age group which was represented by 30.1% of the population, above the city average of 28.3%.
+The largest age group in the ward was the 25–44 age group which was represented by 30.1% of the population, above the city average of 28.3%.
 The second largest age group was the 45–54 years, which was represented by 17.9% of the population.
 18.6% of the population was of state pension age, above the city average of 16.7% and the national average of 18.4%.
 60.7% of the population was of working age, above the city average of 59.8% but below the national average of 61.5%.
 68.4% of the population was economically active.
-The unemployment rate was 6.2%, of which 36.7% were in long-term unemployment.
+The unemployment rate was 6.2%, of whom 36.7% were in long-term unemployment.
 The city unemployment rate is higher at 9.5%.
 Of those who worked, 18.2% worked in the Finance, Real Estate, & Business Activities sector.
 A further 16.7% worked in the Health sector.
-The largest employer in the area is the Cadbury Trebor Bassett company, employing approximately 6,500 people.
+The largest employer in the area is Mondelez International, employing approximately 6,500 people.
 Serco Integrated Services is the second-largest employer in Bournville, employing approximately 1,800 people.

 Although Bournville is most famous for its turn-of-the-20th century Cadbury style homes, a significant amount of more modern stock also exists in the area – not all of which was built by Cadbury's.
 The local authority built several homes around Bournville before and after the Second World War.
 Bryant Homes built a collection of upmarket and mostly detached houses in the west of Bournville during the 1970s.